ensdomains/docs/README.md

 [![readme](./.github/readme.png)](https://docs.ens.domains/?ref=github-banner)

-The Ethereum Name Service (ENS) is a distributed, open, and extensible naming system based on the Ethereum blockchain.
+The Ethereum Name Service (ENS) is a distributed, open, and extensible naming system based on the Ethereum blockchain, but available to the entire internet.

 ## 🗒️ Documentation